In 2004, the

 staff at a sponsoring academic institutionis eligible to lead programs or

 - Individuals studying or

-working in an academic capacity in Cuba either through their home institution or
+working in an academic capacity in Cuba either through their home institution

-are there for academic purposes from that respective institution.
+they are there for academic purposes from that respective institution.

 - Faculty wishing to teach at a Cuban academic institution can do so as long